 Norcross, who attended the University of Alaska-Anchorage on a Division 1 scholarship from 1991 to 1995, played with the ECHL’s Alaska Aces in 1995-96, formerly known as the Anchorage Aces.
 During his Alberta Junior Hockey League career, Norcross played three seasons with the Calgary Canucks, capturing one championship title with the Junior A club, as well as spent two years behind the bench as assistant coach of the Calgary Royals, presently known as the Calgary Mustangs.

 Rees enters his first season as video coach of the Calgary Hitmen.
 He played his minor hockey in Calgary before completing his business degree at Acadia University, in Wolfville Nova Scotia.
 While at Acadia, Rees served as Video Coach for the Men’s Varsity hockey team.
 After graduating he joined the Hockey Operations Department at the Western Hockey League head office as part of the Bill Hay Future Leaders program.
 Rees also spent time with organizations such as the Palm Springs Power, Brampton Excelsiors, and Treadstone Sports Agency.

 Strength and Conditioning Coach

-Sean Hope-Ross is in his 16th season as strength and conditioning coach with the Calgary Hitmen.
-The Calgary native is a certified strength coach and personal trainer with over 20 years of health and fitness experience complemented by a Bachelor of Arts from University of Victoria.
+Sean Hope-Ross is in his 21st season as strength and conditioning coach with the Calgary Hitmen.
+The Calgary product is a certified strength coach and personal trainer with over 20 years of health and fitness experience complemented by a Bachelor of Arts from University of Victoria.